tmurakami/dexopener/README.md

 ### [Kotlin all-open compiler plugin](https://kotlinlang.org/docs/reference/compiler-plugins.html#all-open-compiler-plugin)

+DexOpener will do the following things at runtime:

-DexOpener removes the final modifier from your final classes and creates dex files to make the application class loader load those classes.
+1. Remove the final modifier from the classes belonging to the specified package
+1. Create dex files to make the application class loader load those classes

 However, they are not so lightweight.
 If you want to save even a little testing time of your Kotlin app, you can introduce [the all-open compiler plugin](https://kotlinlang.org/docs/reference/compiler-plugins.html#all-open-compiler-plugin) instead of DexOpener.